JonathanSilver/bserv/dependencies/README-Windows.md

 # [PostgreSQL 14.0](https://www.postgresql.org/)

+*The database may not be installed locally.
+You should be able to connect to it.*

 1. Use this [link](https://get.enterprisedb.com/postgresql/postgresql-14.0-1-windows-x64-binaries.zip) to download the binaries.
 2. Unzip the zip archive here.
 It should be named `pgsql` and contains `bin`, `include` and `lib`.